chasefranks/chasefranks.github.io/_posts/2017-10-27-the-birth-of-a-stackframe.md

 ![](/images/birth-of-a-stack-frame/8.png)

-call add instruction (this pops 7,9 from the operand_stack, adds them, and pushes the result back onto the stack)
+call `iadd` instruction (this pops 7,9 from the operand_stack, adds them, and pushes the result back onto the stack)

 ![](/images/birth-of-a-stack-frame/9.png)